IceDarold/the-lab-academy/README.md

 # The Lab Academy

-An interactive online learning platform designed for programming and technology education.
+A full-stack interactive online learning platform designed for programming and technology education.
 Built with modern web technologies to provide an engaging learning experience with hands-on coding exercises, quizzes, and comprehensive course management.

 ## 🚀 Features